webstman/cloudflare-docs/content/cloudflare-one/policies/access/external-evaluation.md

 6. To decode the contents of a JWT, you can copy the token into [jwt.io](https://jwt.io/).

    The incoming JWT should contain the user's identity data.
-The outgoing JWT should look similar to:
+The outgoing JWT will look similar to:

    ```js
    {